 Vote For It

-Finally, after due consideration of the above, if you think I may be onto something click on the Political Vote link below to see how you can show your support.
+Finally, after due consideration of the above, if you think I may be onto something check out the Political Vote article below to see how you can show your support.

 The author is a mere amateur at this political business so cannot claim that this list is a comprehensive manifesto.
 Arguably exhausting to read, certainly not exhaustive.

-More sections could be added in due course, so look out for future versions of this webpage.
+More sections and other political commentary and articles could be added in due course, so look out for future versions of this webpage.

 Author: Vince Poynter Version 5.085 21 Mar 18

 The Political System Proposal